bobertjmurphy/MedianSample/Readme.txt

 - four_clips_h265_big.mp4: 240x180, 23.976 fps, QuickTime container, ProRes 422 Proxy codec
 - four_clips.mp4: 960x720, 23.976 fps, MPEG-4 container, AVC/H.264 codec

-Some other movies were also tested that were too large, to be suitable for submission to github.
+Some other movies were also tested, but they were too large to be suitable for submission to github.

 Test Script